 To obtain an NRC license, the DOE must demonstrate that MRS siting, design, construction, and operations will meet NRC standards; that is, that the technologies used to handle and store spent fuel, the procedures by which those functions are carried out, and the procedures by which personnel are certified are all adequate to protect health and safety and the environment.

-To do this, the DOE must submit a ense application to the NRC.
-Because ent-fuel storage at an MRS is a simple eration, a one-step licensing procedure provided that requires one license plication, including one safety analysis Therefore, all information юrt. mitted must be complete before a ense can be issued.
-The safety analysis analysis include an)OT will nonstrating that the site is safe for an CS facility, an emergency plan, cedures for quality assurance and ality control, a physical security plan to trict access to the site, a contingency n for safeguarding nuclear materials m theft, a personnel training program, posed terms and conditions for the C license, the final physical design of : MRS, technical specifications for ility operations, and a decommissioning n.
+To do this, the DOE must submit a inse application to the NRC.
+Because int-fuel storage at an MRS is a simple eration, a one-step licensing procedure provided that requires one license plication, including one safety analysis Therefore, all information юrt. mitted must be complete before a inse can be issued.
+The safety analysis will include an analysis XOIT nonstrating that the site is safe for an 3.5 facility, an emergency plan, cedures for quality assurance and ality control, a physical security plan to trict access to the site, a contingency n for safeguarding nuclear materials m theft, a personnel training program, posed terms and conditions for the C license, the final physical design of : MRS, technical specifications for ility operations, and a decommissioning II.

 Another document that must acnpany the license application is the S required by NEPA.
-To be prepared the DOE, the EIS will ensure that all tential environmental socioand phomic effects are well understood and considered by decisionmakers.
-The S will be more comprehensive than the , and its preparation could require ne additional scientific investigation of site itself.
+To be prepared the DOE, the EIS will ensure that all tential environmental and sociophomic effects are well understood and considered by decisionmakers.
+The 5 will be more comprehensive than the , and its preparation could require ne additional scientific investigation of site itself.
 As with the EA, the tential host will be able to participate preparing the EIS.
-The DOE will hold pping hearings to solicit the public's ws on what should be included in the S. The DOE will then issue a draft S for public comment, hold public arings on it, review comments, and the appropriate revisions before issuing the final EIS.
+The DOE will hold ping hearings to solicit the public's ws on what should be included in the 5.
+The DOE will then issue a draft 5 for public comment, hold public arings on it, review comments, and ke appropriate revisions before issuing the final EIS.
 After reviewing the license application, NRC staff will prepare a safety evaluation report.
 The Advisory Committee on Nuclear Waste, a review panel created by statute, will review this report and provide its evaluation to the The NRC's Atomic Safety NRC.
 Licensing Board will hold a licensing hearing to examine issues raised by parties to the proceeding.
 This hearing will be open to the public, and the host and any other affected parties will be allowed to participate under procedures specified by NRC regulations.
 After the hearings, the Board will issue a decision as to whether or not to grant a license to the DOE to construct and operate the MRS. The initial decision will become effective after it has been reviewed and approved by the NRC Commissioners, who will then direct the Director of Nuclear Material Safety and Safeguards to issue a materials license.

-MONITORING AND OVERSIGHT WILL CONTINUE THROUGHOUT THE LIFE OF THE PROJECT
+MONITORING AND OVERSIGHT WILL CONTINUE THROUGHOUT THE LIFE OF THE PROJECT will attempt to minimize, mitigate, or provide compensation for those that cannot be avoided.